achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 Hap Collins and Leonard Pine are the main characters in series of novels, novellas, and short stories by Joe R. Lansdale.
 In 2016, the Sundance network released [Hap and Leonard](http://www.imdb.com/title/tt3729898/?ref_=ttep_ep_tt), a  six-part TV series that covers the novel "Savage Season".
 In 2017, Sundance TV released season 2 (6 episodes), based on the novel "Mucho Mojo".
-In 2018, Sundance TV releases season 3, which is baded on one of my favorite novels, "Two Bear Mambo".
+In 2018, Sundance TV releases season 3, which is based on one of my favorite novels, "Two Bear Mambo".
 Of course, the TV series differs from the novels and stories.
-The TV series is more of a mystery drama with occassional violence, whereas I see violence, horrot, and fisticuffs feature more prominenlty in the stories.
+The TV series is more of a mystery drama with occasional violence, whereas I see violence, horror, and fisticuffs feature more prominenlty in the stories.

 The point of this page is to describe the characters from the stories for the Savage Worlds Roleplaying Game and for other RPGs.